mattbourke/mattbourkedotcom/README.md

 # mattbourkedotcom
-This is the code for mattbourkedotcom
+This is the code for Mattbourke.com
+# license
+I own images, anyone can have the code.